-The simple and fastest way to improve your skincare is to give your bathroom cabinet an update.
-Any skin care products that are so old you can’t remember buying them, you might want to consider recycling.
+That said, there may be some items which will not survive your cabinet cleanse.
+For example, any skin care products that are so old you can’t remember buying them, you might want to consider recycling.
 Beauty products, unfortunately, don’t last forever.
 Most should have a printed expiration date or a ‘Period After Opening’ (PAO) date on them, which might be something like ‘24M’, meaning 24 months.
 If you can’t find the expiration date, as a general rule, if it’s changed colour, changed smell, or indeed changed the texture (gone a little furry?) – it’s time for it to go!

 With more people than ever making small changes to live more sustainably, the interest in organic, vegan skincare is growing.
 And with good reason.
 Green beauty is not only good for the planet, but it is also good for our skin.
 Made from natural ingredients, you can rest assured that you will be treating your skin to only the good stuff, with no hidden nasties in sight.
 And remember, you don’t have to be a vegan to opt for vegan skincare.
-Sometimes it’s just nice to know that you aren’t rubbing beetle juice or fish scales on your face.
+Sometimes it’s just nice to know that you aren’t rubbing beetle juice or fish scales on your face!

-Instead of dabbing, every time you apply a product to your face – whether it’s a moisturiser, face wash, face scrub or a serum – gently massage it into your skin in an upward circular motion.
+Instead of dabbing, every time you apply a product to your face – whether it’s a Face Scrub, Cleansing Balm, Moisturiser, or a Serum – gently massage it into your skin in an upward circular motion.
 Think of it as a little facial massage to yourself.
-Not only will this technique help boost your circulation and the absorption of the product, but it can also act as a relaxing mini facial to start and end the day. #SelfCare #NewYearNewMe
+Not only will this technique help boost your circulation and the absorption of the product, but it can also act as a relaxing mini facial to start and end the day.

 Exfoliation is a process that occurs naturally when the dead epidermis cells (your skin cells) shed to be replaced with the newer cells underneath.
-Although this process happens naturally, as we age this process become less effective, leaving an excess of dead skin cells.
+Although this process happens naturally, as we age this process becomes less effective, leaving an excess of dead skin cells.
 Exfoliating products help this natural process, preventing a build-up of dead skin cells and revealing a brighter, more youthful complexion beneath.

-Natural exfoliators also vary a lot in texture, so have fun experimenting!
+Natural exfoliators also vary a lot in texture, so have fun experimenting.
 Exfoliants like coffee and milled oats are on the softer side, whilst sugar and rice are on the grittier side.
 Find out what works for you – and get messy!

-Understand your products
+Understand your skincare products

 To make sure you are cultivating healthy skincare habits, it’s vital that you understand what each of your beauty products does.
 This may sound like common sense, but there are a lot of beauty myths and misconceptions out there.
 For example, it’s a common misconception that moisturisers moisturise.
-In fact, moisturisers work by helping to hold in your skin’s moisture, instead of replacing any lost hydration.
+In fact, Moisturisers work by helping to hold in your skin’s moisture, instead of replacing any lost hydration.
 They work as a barrier, holding the moisture in while protecting our skin from the elements, pollution and the sun’s rays.

 Here’s one of the most well-known healthy skin care habits –– drink more water.
 As much as we love coffee, even we’ve got to admit that water is the way forward for flawless skin.
 You should be drinking at least two litres of water a day to keep your skin hydrated from the inside out.
 If you are not a fan of drinking plain water, why not try coconut water, fruit-infused water or herbal teas.
 More flavour, more hydration.